3and4/Leither/doc/whitepaper-en.md

 There are two sets of labels for external and internal reference.
 + External label is MiMei ID
- MiMei ID is the unique ID of a MiMei object, never changes after its creation.
+ **MiMei ID is the unique ID of a MiMei object and never changes after its creation**.
  MiMei ID can be used in index, operation and reference of the object.
  MiMei data is stored in file or database.
 Each time the data is changed, a new version of backup is created with an ID based on the synopsis of its content.
 The version number increments from 0.
  For convenience the latest version of backup data is called _last_.